geopla/aoc-2024/README.md

 **X** column coordinates eastwards (from left to right), counting from 0 **Y** line coordinates southwards (from top to down), counting from 0
 **Cardinal direction** N, NE, E, SE, S, SW, W, NW
-**Ray** a sequence of characters with a given max length, starting from a position in a cardinal direction
+**Ray** a sequence of at least two characters with a given max length, starting from a position in a cardinal direction
 **Star**  a collection of rays; note that rays might be shorter than given or even being empty

 ### The PLN